False, Deceptive, and Misleading Marketing of Nonsurgical Medical Aesthetic Devices: A Nursing Informed Policy Brief

 Criterion 1: Impact on the Decision Quality of Persons Considering, Seeking, and Receiving Treatment with a Nonsurgical Medical Aesthetic Device

-The substantial role of healthcare professional-directed marketing is pivotal to this issue.
-Most promotional spending by the pharmaceutical industry is on marketing to healthcare professionals.
-Marketing to healthcare professionals outspent DTCA by 3:1 in 2017, with more than $18.5 billion out of a $24 billion budget spent on direct marketing to healthcare professionals (Abrams, 2020).
+Pro.
+The role of healthcare professional-directed marketing is substantial: Most promotional spending by the pharmaceutical industry is on marketing to healthcare professionals, for example, marketing to healthcare professionals outspent DTCA by 3:1 with more than $18.5 billion allotted for healthcare professionals marketing efforts of $24 billion spent in 2017 (Abrams, 2020).
 A 2021 study exploring Open Payments data found that “relative to drug firm payments, device firm payments [to physicians] as a percentage of industry revenue were seven times as large” (Bergman et al., 2021, Abstract).
-News reports echo concerns relevant to the medical device industry (Schulte & Lucas, 2021).
+News reports further describe such concerns relevant to the medical device industry (Schulte & Lucas, 2021).

 Con.
-The limited evidence around the impact of industry payments to healthcare professionals on this issue lessens support for this action.
-Furthermore, more data on industry payments to healthcare professionals related explicitly to nonsurgical medical aesthetic devices is needed.
-These payments are not subject to the exact reporting requirements as manufacturers of devices eligible for payment under Medicare or Medicaid (U.S. Centers for Medicare & Medicaid Services, n.d.), so it may be challenging to capture.
+The limited evidence around the impact of industry payments to healthcare professionals is important and potentially limits the strength of support for action.
+There is also a paucity of data available for study of industry payments to healthcare professionals related to nonsurgical medical aesthetic devices, given these payments are not subject to the same reporting requirements for manufacturers of devices for which the use of their device is eligible for payment under Medicare or Medicaid (U.S. Centers for Medicare & Medicaid Services, n.d.).

 Criterion 2: Feasibility

 Pro.
-Focusing on healthcare professional-directed marketing (labeling) for active regulatory oversight, as opposed to more broadly on all industry-prepared marketing, may be met with less opposition by the device industry.
-Given the potential under this regulatory scheme for rejection of a device application based on reasons related to marketing, this option may also prompt improved industry self-regulation to avoid time delay in moving the device to market.
+Focusing narrowly on healthcare professional-directed marketing (labeling) for active regulatory oversight, as opposed to more broadly on all industry-prepared marketing, may be more palatable and met with less opposition by the device industry.
+Given the potential under this regulatory scheme for rejection of a device application based on reasons related to marketing, this option may also prompt improved and strengthened industry self-regulation so to avoid preventable time delay in moving the device to market.

 Con.
-Collaboration between interested and concerned parties is necessary because the issue extends beyond the scope of healthcare professionals (Dyer, 2001).
-Concerns exist regarding the limitations of current regulatory structures to support an increase in review and response to reports on marketing practices.
-A potential unintended consequence is that this option may only give the illusion of active oversight if the structure and support are insufficient, which may undermine or decrease vigilance in reviewing industry-prepared materials by end-users (i.e., healthcare consumers and healthcare professionals).
+There is a need for collaboration of interested and concerned parties because the issue extends beyond the scope of healthcare professionals (Dyer, 2001).
+Similar concerns as described in the critique of option 2 are present around resources needed to support an increase in review and response to marketing practices and media given the limitations of the current regulatory structure.
+A potential unintended consequence is that this option may only give the illusion of active oversight if the structure and support to do so are insufficient, which may undermine or decrease vigilance in review of industry-prepared materials by end-users (i.e., healthcare consumers and healthcare professionals).

 Criterion 3: Cost

 Pro.
-One potential funding source is increased fees required of device manufacturers submitting a device application (PMA or 510(k) pathway) to market a device in the U.S.
+One potential source of funding is through increased fees required of device manufacturers submitting a device application (PMA or 510(k) pathway) to market a device in the U.S.

 Con.
-If the aforementioned funding stream is adopted, anticipating pushback from the industry is prudent.
-The possibility of decreasing the number of devices brought to market with the potential to advance the health and wellness of people in the U.S. is a possible unintended consequence.
+If the aforementioned funding stream is adopted, anticipating pushback from industry is prudent.
+Further prudent to consider is the possibility of decreasing the number of devices brought to market with the potential to advance the health and wellness of people in the U.S. as a possible unintended consequence of increasing fees required to do so.

 Comparison of Policy Options

-Analyzing proposed policy alternatives using a scorecard (Table 3) shows option 2, incremental change by increasing formal awareness and outreach programs to health care professionals on recognizing and responding to false, deceptive, and misleading advertising and promotion of restricted medical devices, as the clear lead for recommendation.
-Reasons for the failure of option 1 (do nothing) center on the fundamental lack of regulatory attention to marketing practices of the device industry as being no longer acceptable.
-The current political and social climate is also favorable for a policy response, mainly concentrating on education.
-Reasons for the failure of option 3 (major change) primarily focus on the limitations of the current structure and resources of the FDA CDRH to realistically accommodate the active reviewof all health care professional-directed marketing.
+Analysis of proposed policy alternatives using a scorecard approach (Table 3) shows option 2, incremental change by increasing formal awareness and outreach programs to healthcare professionals on how to recognize and respond to false, deceptive, and misleading advertising and promotion of restricted medical devices, as the clear lead for recommendation.
+Reasons for failure of option 1 (do nothing) center on the fundamental lack of regulatory attention to marketing practices of the device industry as being no longer acceptable.
+The current political and social climate is also favorable for a policy response, particularly one that concentrates on education.
+Reasons for failure of option 3 (major change) largely focus on the limitations of the current structure and resources of the FDA CDRH to realistically accommodate the active review of all healthcare professional-directed marketing.

 Alternatives